tensorflow/ecosystem/docker/README.md

 will want to push your images to a container registry.
 Note that both the [Google Container Registry](https://cloud.google.com/container-registry/) and the [Amazon EC2 Container Registry](https://aws.amazon.com/ecr/) require special paths.
-We append `:v1` to version our images as described in the previous section.
+We append `:v1` to version our images.
+Versioning images is strongly recommended for reasons described in the best practices section.

 ```sh
 docker build -t <image_name>:v1 -f Dockerfile .